 As more Baby Boomers reach age 65, insurance agencies are exploring their options to better serve a growing senior market.
-When looking for profitable ways to expand, the Medicare market is prime for growing agencies to capitalize on a massive generation of prospects.
-As your agency ramps up for the next OEP (Open Enrollment Period), consider the following points to continue training and educating your agents to effectively sell senior-targeted products.
+When looking for profitable ways to expand, the Medicare market is prime for growing insurance agencies to capitalize on a massive generation of Medicare prospects.
+As your agency ramps up for the next OEP (Open Enrollment Period), consider the following points to continue training and educating your Medicare insurance agents to effectively sell senior-targeted insurance products.

 The number of Medicare beneficiaries enrolled in Medicare Advantage (Part C) has consistently risen year over year for the past decade.
 Since the Affordable Care Act was passed in 2010, enrollment in Medicare Advantage has seen 71% growth.
 Within the past year (2022), enrollment has grown almost 9%.
 As of January 2022, approximately 45% of all Medicare beneficiaries is enrolled in a Medicare Advantage plan, and the numbers are expected to grow.